-The rich, young Nicholas Ludwig von Zinzendorf stood transfixed before a painting of Yeshua being presented by Pilate, whipped and crowned with thorns, to the people.
+The story of Zinzendorf and the Moravians goes like this.
+The rich, young Nicholas Ludwig von Zinzendorf stood transfixed before a painting of Yeshua being presented to the people by Pilate, whipped and crowned with thorns.
 The painting was entitled “Ecce Homo” (Behold the Man), and written below were the words, “This have I suffered for you; now what will you do for me?”

 Count Zinzendorf would be forever changed from that moment.
 His response was to offer his life and all that he owned in return, and so God (never one to turn down an offer like that!) used him to launch one of the most influential movements in history.
 Zinzendorf and the Moravians not only restarted the defunct engine of world mission and initiated their famous 100 years of continuous prayer, but they also were world pioneers for the Messianic movement way back in the early eighteenth century.
 Here’s what happened.